 You had to see for yourself, didn’t you?
 Well GOOD!
 That’s the point.

-You’re my audience, and it’s in your hands as much as it is mine to determine if this blog earns your attention, but because you’re here now reading, we’ve both passed the first checkpoint!
+So it’s in your hands as much as it is mine to determine if this blog earns your attention.
+But because you’re here now reading, we’ve both passed the first checkpoint!

 Thank you for being here.

 It’s time to reward your attention with some value that you can benefit from.